 John began as an attorney within FDA’s Office of the Chief Counsel (OCC) in 1991.
 During this time, John was responsible for all phases of criminal and civil litigation related to violations of the Federal Food, Drug, and Cosmetic Act, and other federal laws.
 In 1997, John was promoted to Senior Advisor for Regulatory Operations and Policy within FDA’s Office of the Commissioner; he was later named Director of the Center for Drug Evaluation and Research’s (CDER) Office of Compliance.
 In 2000, John accepted his position as Director of ORA’s Office of Enforcement.
 Two years later, John was promoted to Associate Commissioner for Regulatory Affairs (ACRA).

 In 2005, John left FDA to spend four years working in industry, first as Divisional Vice President for Federal Government Affairs at Abbot, then, in 2007, as Executive Vice President for Health at the Biotechnology Industry Organization (BIO).

 John has received multiple honors, including the Health and Human Services Secretary’s Award for Distinguished Service (1997, 2000, 2003, 2004, 2005 and 2011) and the FDA Award of Merit (2000, 2003 and 2005).
 John received his J.D. from the College of William and Mary and is a graduate of Pennsylvania State University with a B.A. in History.

 Francisco (Cisco) Vicenty

-Program Manager, Office of Compliance
+Program Manager, Case for Quality, Office of Compliance